Henry Strick van Linschoten

 I have a Masters degree in Development Economics and Statistics from Erasmus University, Rotterdam, the Netherlands.

-I believe that my experience in voluntary work, my life experience, my international experience of living in seven different countries, and bringing up my children, also inform and enrich my psychotherapeutic work.
+I believe that my experience in voluntary work, my life experience, my international experience of living in seven different countries, and bringing up my children, inform and enrich my psychotherapeutic work.

 Accredited register membership